 - Electoral Register entry

 - NHS Medical card

-What is the easiest bank account to open if you’re an expat in the UK?
+What is the easiest UK bank account to open if you’re a non-resident?

 The high street banks will want to see proof of your UK address, often in the form of a Council Tax bill or utility bills in your name, before they will allow you to open an account.
 But expats who’ve just arrived won’t have these.

 Because of this, some expats find applying for an account with an online-only bank or e-money institution (such as a fintech app) quicker and easier than with a high street bank.

 As an expat, you might also want one that offers multi-currency accounts, especially if you’re a digital nomad working in different countries.
 Plus, you’ll probably be looking to send money back to your home country as cheaply as possible.
 The latter might be cheaper if you open an account with the same bank as your one at home.

 Account opening requirements vary, so be sure to check the terms and conditions, but some options include: